Clinical scientist, histocompatibility and immunogenetics

 - Welsh Blood Service

-There are opportunities in the private sector, for example within independent hospitals or for the Anthony Nolan charity.
+There are opportunities in the private sector, for example within independent hospitals, or with charities such as Anthony Nolan.

 Research opportunities are available at universities and departments attached to teaching hospitals.